harkishanpansuriya/Flutter_Interview_Questions/questions_oops_conceps.md

 ## 2. Inheritance:

-- In Dart, you can create a new class based on an existing one by using the `extends` keyword.
-This process is known as inheritance, where one class inherits the properties and methods of another class.
-- Simply put, one class can inherit another class.
-We make use of the `extends` keyword to do so.
+- One class can inherit from another class using the extends keyword in Dart.

 ### Example: